DoubleStrike/OctoPrint-SegmentedBed/extras/segmentedbed.md

 layout: plugin

 id: segmentedbed
-title: OctoPrint-SegmentedBed
+title: Segmented Bed Plugin
-description: TODO
+description: A plugin to display segmented heatbed temps for Prusa XL printers
 authors:
-- DoubleStrike
+- Nikhil S. Shringarpurey
 license: AGPLv3

-# TODO
-date: today's date in format YYYY-MM-DD, e.g. 2015-04-21
+# today's date in format YYYY-MM-DD, e.g.
+date: 2024-10-07

 homepage: https://github.com/DoubleStrike/OctoPrint-SegmentedBed
 source: https://github.com/DoubleStrike/OctoPrint-SegmentedBed
 archive: https://github.com/DoubleStrike/OctoPrint-SegmentedBed/archive/master.zip

-# TODO
 # Set this to true if your plugin uses the dependency_links setup parameter to include
 # library versions not yet published on PyPi.
 SHOULD ONLY BE USED IF THERE IS NO OTHER OPTION!
 #follow_dependency_links: false

-# TODO
 tags:
+- Prusa
-- a list
+- PrusaXL
-- of tags
+- XL
-- that apply
+- tiles
-- to your plugin
+- heatbed
-- (take a look at the existing plugins for what makes sense here)

-# TODO
 # When registering a plugin on plugins.octoprint.org, all screenshots should be uploaded not linked from external sites.
-screenshots:
-- url: url of a screenshot, /assets/img/...
-  alt: alt-text of a screenshot
-  caption: caption of a screenshot
-- url: url of another screenshot, /assets/img/...
+- url: /assets/img/segmentedbed/segmentedbed.png
-  alt: alt-text of another screenshot
+  alt: Snapshot of segmented bed UI
-  caption: caption of another screenshot
+  caption: Snapshot of segmented bed UI
-- ...

-# TODO
-featuredimage: url of a featured image for your plugin, /assets/img/...

-# TODO
+featuredimage: /assets/img/segmentedbed/segmentedbed.png

 # You only need the following if your plugin requires specific OctoPrint versions or
 # specific operating systems to function - you can safely remove the whole
 # "compatibility" block if this is not the case.